 For cancellations, you’ll receive all of your Aeroplan points back in your account, plus a full refund of any associated taxes, fees and surcharges on the unused value of your travel.
 (Note that refunds will not apply for previously-charged fees, including contact centre booking fees and change fees, or for government taxes and fees which are non-refundable by law.)

-As you can see, if you make any bookings through the February 2021 deadline, you will be able to change or cancel the itinerary free of charge at any time.
-For the avoidance of doubt, “at any time” means that you’ll be able to change or cancel the itinerary for free even in March 2021 or thereafter, as long as the ticket was originally booked by February 28, 2021.
+As you can see, if you make any bookings through the April 2021 deadline, you will be able to change or cancel the itinerary free of charge at any time.
+For the avoidance of doubt, this means that you’ll be able to change or cancel the itinerary for free even in May 2021 or thereafter, as long as the ticket was originally booked by April 30, 2021.